• Skip to primary navigation

 How to Serve

 This salmon is delicious with some steamed rice and vegetables.
-I have served it with brown rice and simply sautéed summer squash, zucchini, asparagus, or other vegetables.
+I have served it with brown rice or sesame noodles and simply sautéed summer squash, zucchini, asparagus, or other vegetables.

 I love this tip for freezing brown rice to always have some on hand, or try this wonderful Instant Pot Brown Rice!